johnbillion/user-switching/readme.txt

  * User switching is protected with WordPress' nonce security system, meaning only those who intend to switch users can switch.
  * Full support for administration over SSL (if applicable).
  * Passwords are not (and cannot be) revealed.
- * Originating user information is stored in the same secure manner as authentication cookies.

 = Translations Included =